orend/register/register.md

 This brings us closer to a lofty design goal stated by Kent Beck:

 >"When you can extend a system solely by adding new objects without modifying any existing objects, then you have a system that is flexible and cheap to maintain."

+Using mocks and dependency injection vis BDD makes sure your system is designed for this form of modularity from the get go.
+You know you can replace your objects with a different implementation because this is exactly what you did in your tests.